JieGroup/GenAI/docs/safety/index.md

 The above result then implies answers to the last two questions:

-- The **optimal trigger** direction is where the clean data distribution decays the most.
+- The **optimal trigger** direction is where the clean data distribution decays the most

-- Constructing a **human-imperceptible backdoor attack could be more feasible** when the clean data distribution degenerates more.
+- Constructing a **human-imperceptible backdoor attack could be more feasible** when the clean data distribution degenerates more

 The above fundamental understanding also serves as a basis for developing improved defense mechanisms against backdoor attacks.

 Below, we show how to backdoor a conditional diffusion model by training it on the backdoored MNIST dataset.
-We first define some basica components of diffusion models.
+We first define some basic components of diffusion models.

 ```python
 '''
 This script mainly adapts the code from the following sources:
 https://github.com/TeaPearce/Conditional_Diffusion_MNIST
 '''
 from typing import Dict, Tuple
 from tqdm import tqdm
 import torch